zesty-io/zesty-org/apis/instances-api.md

 {% endhint %}

+There can be many consumers of the Instances API.
+For example; the [manager-ui](https://zesty.org/services/manager-ui) consumes your instances API to provide it's functionality.
+Another common example is making instances API requests as part of a [CI/CD](https://en.wikipedia.org/wiki/Continuous_integration) (Continuous Intergration/Continuous Development) flow.

 ## Access Permissions

-Instance access is restricted by a [roles & permissions](getting-started/roles-and-permissions) system.
+Instance access is restricted by a [roles & permissions](https://zesty.org/getting-started/roles-and-permissions) system.
 Accessing an instance with the API requires making an authenticated request.
 Which is a request that includes an `Authentication` header which contains either a [user session or an access token](https://zesty.org/apis/auth-api).
 Which one you use will depend upon your use case and needs.

-## Tooling
+# Tooling

 ## Node SDK